 Tesla Roof Tiles

 Tesla has just set out on its own adventure developing a solar roof project.
 The roof is glass with solar cells inside which produce electricity.
 Apparently the cost is similar to regular roofs with the added benefit of electricity ($21.85/sq ft).
-However, you can even get the look for a Tesla Roof without the added benefit for $11 each if you just want the look and feel of the roof.
+However, you can even get the look of a Tesla Roof without the added benefit for $11 each if you just want the look and feel of the roof.